icco/CSC300/notes/notes.md

    * do you prove your own solution correct.
  * Therac-25
    * Target x-rays to the right level and burn it.

+## 2.19.11

+I gave my talk about building a personal website.

+## 2.22.11

+Presentations since we didn't read Therac-25.